What is ALS (amyotrophic lateral sclerosis)?

 Nutrition in ALS

-If you have problems chewing and swallowing as a result of amyotrophic lateral sclerosis, there is a risk that you will no longer eat a balanced and sufficient diet, which in turn can greatly accelerate the breakdown of your muscles.
+If you have problems chewing and swallowing as a result of amyotrophic lateral sclerosis, there is a risk that you will no longer eat a balanced and adequate diet, which in turn can greatly accelerate muscle deterioration.
 In addition, there is a risk of pneumonia due to possible ingestion.
 Nutritional supplements and nutritional drinks can then often be used to ensure that your body still receives all the necessary nutrients in sufficient quantities.
 Swallowing therapy with a specialized speech therapist or occupational therapist can support the swallowing act in many cases.
-In severe cases, artificial feeding via a gastric tube (PEG tube) may be necessary, but patients find this very helpful as it eliminates the daily “stress of eating”, ensures adequate nutrition and reduces the risk of complications such as pneumonia.
+In severe cases, artificial feeding via a stomach tube (PEG tube) may be necessary, but this is experienced as very helpful by those affected, as the daily “stress of eating” is eliminated, adequate nutrition is ensured and the risk of complications such as pneumonia is reduced.

 Amyotrophic lateral sclerosis: What you can do yourself